OfficeDev/M365Bootcamp-TeamsEmergencyResponse/Labs/Part5.md

 ![Part4](images/Part5-03.png)

 Congratulations, you've completed all 5 parts of the workshop!
-Please check out these pages:
+Please check out [these resources](Resourcs.md) and thanks for your interest in Microsoft 365 development!
- * [Challenges](Challenges.md): ideas on how to go beyond the labs
- * [Resources](Resourcs.md): links to documentation and learning resources